 5. I set a time goal.
 If I ever feel overwhelmed with how long something is going to take, then I try to set a goal for how long I think it will take.
 5 minutes?
 30 minutes?
 Whatever it is I look at the clock and see if I can complete the task in that amount of time.
 This can be really helpful when you’re taking the time to plan (step 1), prepare a special food/recipe, or spend some time working on new foods.

 For instance, 5 minutes to set up a simple bin is do-able.
 Once I’ve set a goal that doesn’t feel overwhelming, I’m able to get it out and set up, no big deal.

 These are the little tips that nobody is talking about, but as parents, we’re all struggling with time.
 When our kid is facing picky eating, it’s so easy to tell ourselves, “I don’t have the time to deal with this!” and, then ignore, if it’s not too severe.
 But, it can get worse and that’s why it’s so important to address it head on.

 Once you do, you’ll be so glad you did.
 You’ll likely even find that you have MORE time because you’re not stressed and worrying so much.
 Keep a look out in the coming weeks for more about an exciting and brand new resource for parents of picky eaters.
 It’s FREE.
 Mark your calendar for 9.17.19.

 Want Some Tips for Picky Eaters?!?
 (Free Printable)

 Throughout this post, you heard me reference some different picky eating strategies, and really that’s just the tip of the iceberg!
-Make sure you’ve already got the picky eating quiz printable with the recommendations for getting started.
-But, our 9 Steps to Improve Eating Printable is one of our most popular and is a great supplement.
+Make sure you get the Picky Eating Essentials Printable along with our 9 Steps to Improve Eating Printable.
+They are one of our most popular and are a great supplement.

 Watch the Lesson About Making More Time For Picky Eaters